amazeeio/lagoobernetes/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 # Changelog Entry
-Lagoon is using "Release Drafter" to create changelogs using PR titles and labels
+Lagoobernetes is using "Release Drafter" to create changelogs using PR titles and labels

 Please ensure that this PR has a concise and descriptive title - they can be edited after merging, but not after release.
 Please ensure that this PR has the correct [0-9]-subsystem label(s) attached - this can be edited after merging if needed.